emsesp/docs/Troubleshooting.md

 ### EMS-ESP keeps restarting

 A healthy gateway board running EMS-ESP should run happily for long periods without spontaneous restarts so, if yours is restarting by itself at random intervals, then something's not right.
-Things to check...
+Things to check:

 - Power down the gateway and check wiring connections are secure.
 Check that the ESP32, DC-DC converter and any jumpers on the gateway securely seated onto their connectors.
 - Try powering the gateway from the ESP32's USB socket (check the [wiki](https://bbqkees-electronics.nl/wiki/) for how to do this on your particular gateway model).
 If the restarts stop, then you've got a problem with the external power source (BUS or service jack) or the DC-DC converter inside the gateway.
 - Firmware and settings are loaded OK.
 Re-flashing the firmware and resetting the config might help.
-Make a note of the settings first if you can
+Make a note of the settings first if you can.
+- Finally start turning off all the services (SysLog, NTP, MQTT etc) and see if it still restarts.
+If it does then the problem is the telegram logic.
+Try and capture some logs just before it crashes (using SysLog is good for this) and post the information in a new GitHub issue.

 ## EMS Connectivity